Skip to content

 Surrogate-Key: ez-all

 The Cache-Control and Vary headers look correct.
 The request is handled by a custom controller and the Surrogate-Key only contains the default ez-all value.
-This is not a problem as long as the controller does not return values from any Content in the Ibexa DXP Repository.
+This isn't a problem as long as the controller doesn't return values from any content in the Ibexa DXP repository.
 If it does, the controller should also add the corresponding IDs to such objects in that header.

-• Only the content of ESIs responses will be returned to the client.
-No headers set in the ESI response will ever reach the client.
+• Only the content of ESIs responses is returned to the client.
+No headers set in the ESI response ever reach the client.
 ESI headers are only seen by the HTTP cache.

-• Symfony reverse proxy does not support ESIs at all, and any ESI calls (render_esi()) will implicitly be replaced by sub-requests (render()).
-So any Set-Cookie will be sent to the client when using Symfony reverse proxy.
+• Symfony reverse proxy doesn't support ESIs at all, and any ESI calls (render_esi()) are implicitly replaced by sub-requests (render()).
+So any Set-Cookie is sent to the client when using Symfony reverse proxy.

-• Fastly will flag it resource as "not cachable" because it set a cookie at least once.
-Even though that endpoint. stops setting cookies, Fastly will still not cache that fragment.
-Any document referring to that ESI will be a MISS.
-Fastly cache needs to be purged (Purge-all request) in order to remove this flag.
+• Fastly flags it resource as "not cachable" because it set a cookie at least once.
+Even though that endpoint stops setting cookies, Fastly still doesn't cache that fragment.
+Any document referring to that ESI is a MISS.
+Fastly cache needs to be purged (Purge-all request) to remove this flag.

-• It means that it is not recommended to always initiate a session when loading the front page.
+• It means that it's not recommended to always initiate a session when loading the front page.

-You must ensure that you do not unintendedly start a session in a controller used by ESIs, for example, when trying to access as session variable before a session has been initiated yet.
+You must ensure that you don't unintendedly start a session in a controller used by ESIs, for example, when trying to access as session variable before a session has been initiated yet.